PiggyAwesome/useless/README.md

-Yo mamma so fat when she went to McDonalds they offered her a group discount
+Yo mamma so fat when she went to the movies she sat by everybody